 The Tax-Deferred bucket includes any retirement accounts to which you have contributed money on a tax-deductible or pre-tax basis.
-These accounts typically allow for tax-deferred growth, which means that you are not taxed on income or gains as they occur, but when you eventually take retirement income, the funds you withdraw will be taxed as ordinary income.
+These accounts typically allow for tax-deferred growth, which means that you are not taxed on income or gains as they occur.
+Still, when you eventually take retirement income, the funds you withdraw will be taxed as ordinary income.

-Each of these different buckets has their own unique characteristics.
+Each of these different buckets has its own unique characteristics.
 Some are more suited for certain needs than others, so it is important to plan accordingly.

-Now that you have a good understanding of how the different tax buckets work, let’s look at which of these buckets are friendly if you choose to select health care from the Affordable Care Act (ACA) Marketplace.
+Now that you understand how the different tax buckets work let’s look at which of these buckets are friendly if you choose to select health care from the Affordable Care Act (ACA) Marketplace.

 Using the Tax Buckets for Health Care Planning

-The Taxable bucket, also what we call the non-qualified bucket, may be a good option if you do not want to show income when distributions are taken.
+The Taxable bucket, which we call the non-qualified bucket, may be a good option if you do not want to show income when distributions are taken.
 There are caveats to this, however.
-If you have highly appreciated assets that you sell, like stocks, any capital gains from those stocks would count as taxable income, which could potentially decrease your ACA tax credits.
+If you have highly appreciated assets that you sell, like stocks, any capital gains from those stocks will count as taxable income, which could potentially decrease your ACA tax credits.